Overview

 - Performance fees for entertainers or speakers at a non-academic-based University event

-- Services provided by independent consultants and contractors (BFB-BUS-43)
+- Services provided by independent consultants and contractors (BFB-BUS-43 external site (opens in a new window) )

 - Additional compensation for summer session teaching, University Extension teaching or extramurally funded research